ssbc/ssb-tunnel/README.md

 `---`      `---`     `---`
 ```
 A connects to B, and waits to receive tunnel connections.
-C connects to B, and then tunnels through that connection (B-C),
+C connects to B, and then requests a tunnel through that
+connection (B-C) to A. B calls A, creating an incomming tunnel,
+and attaches one end to C's request, C then uses the standard
+handshake to authenticate A.

-then through the first connection (A-B).
-Notice that for the tunnel,
-A is the server and C is the client (client calls, server answers)
+Notice that for the tunnel, A is the server and C is the client
-but B is just the portal.
+(client calls, server answers) but B is just the portal.
 The tunnel is _inside_ the outer connections,
 which means it is encrypted twice.
 This means A and C can mutually
 authenticate each other, and B cannot see the content of their connection.